fred314159265/TSDZ2-ESP32-PCB/README.md

-# BT Interface for TSDZ2 Open Source Firmware
+# Alternative TSDZ2-ESP32 Bluetooth PCB

-⚠⚠⚠ The current revision of this board is untested and requires a firmware update for full functionality - not fit for use *yet*! ⚠⚠⚠
+⚠⚠⚠ This is current untested - not fit for use *yet*! ⚠⚠⚠

 This repository is an updated version of MSpider65's [TSDZ2-ESP32-PCB](https://github.com/TSDZ2-ESP32/TSDZ2-ESP32-PCB) project.
 If you are not familiar with the original project, it is a PCB and some custom firmware (plus Android app) that make the TSDZ2 eBike mid-drive kit smarter (fully customisable settings, log power, speed, etc.) and higher performance.
-It's a really fantastic project and definitely worth checking out if you're considering the TSDZ2 kit.
+It's a really fantastic project and definitely worth checking out if you're considering the TSDZ2 eBike mid-drive kit.

 For more information on the project, see Mspider65's wiki page: [wiki.](https://github.com/TSDZ-ESP32/TSDZ-ESP32-wiki/wiki)